Cycling Col Du Portet Summer21Cycling Col Du Portet Summer21

 First objectivethe village of Soulan

-The profile of the first five kilometers is between 9 and 10%.
-Your first objective is to get to the village of Soulan without feeling like you’re in a constant state of apnoea.
-You can zigzag once or twice on the road to relax your legs on the steepest slopes and take advantage of the little lucidity you have left to admire the scenery.
-Don’t be surprised when your speedometer tells you that you’re progressing at between 7 and 8 km/h, and don’t forget to warmly greet all the cyclists who drop you off with a compassionate smile.
-As for the woman who keeps asking you “How are you feeling? “think of all the happy moments you’ve already shared.
-When you get to the village of Soulan, don’t forget to fill your water bottle at the fountain.
-It’s the last water point up to the Col.
+The profile of the first five kilometres is between 9 and 10%.
+Your first objective is to get to the village of Soulan without feeling like you’re constantly in apnea.
+You can zigzag once or twice along the road to stretch your legs on the steepest slopes and take advantage of what little lucidity you have left to admire the scenery.
+Don’t let the speedometer tell you that you’re progressing at between 7 and 8 kph, and don’t forget to say hello to all the cyclists who come up to you with a sympathetic smile.
+As for the person who keeps asking you “How are you feeling? think of all the happy times you’ve shared.
+When you get to the village of Soulan, don’t forget to fill up your water bottle at the fountain.
+It’s the last point of water until you reach the Col.

-Take advantage of the little flat spot at the end of Soulan to wind down a little.
-It’ll lift your spirits and take your mind off the 10% kilometer ahead.
+Take advantage of the small plateau at the Soulan exit to wind down a little.
+This will lift your spirits and take your mind off the 10% kilometre ahead.
 This one has the particularity of seeming endless.
 This is certainly the moment when you’re going to ask your partner to go ahead.
-Otherwise, you run the stupid risk of forgetting “all those happy moments you shared”.
-Tell yourself that after this kilometer, you still have a choice.
-When you get to the crossroads, you can give up with dignity and just turn left to get to Pla d’Adet, otherwise… it’s to the right.
-Once you’ve reached the sign indicating that you’ve only got 8 kilometers to go at an average speed of 8.6%, take a selfie with the woman you’ve finally made up with, and enjoy a well-deserved break.
+If you don’t, you run the stupid risk of forgetting all the happy moments you’ve shared.
+Tell yourself that, after this kilometre, you still have a choice.
+When you get to the crossroads, you can give up with dignity by simply taking the left and arriving at Pla d’Adet, otherwise you’re on the right.
+Once you’re at the foot of the sign indicating that you have just 8 kilometres to go at an average gradient of 8.6%, be sure to take a selfie with the person you’ve finally made peace with and enjoy a well-earned break.

-The trap in starting this climb to the Col du Portet is to think you’ve done the hard part.
-You forget that you’ve already got a few kilometers of climbing in your legs.
-All those that remain will gradually seem … extremely long.
-That’s when you need to enjoy the scenery … and think about the descent.
-That moment when your companion, not very comfortable in this exercise and with a bike weighing a ton, will suddenly lose that unbearable little smile.
-I’m not going to lie to you, that’s when I had the hardest time.
-You feel like you’ve got less slope, but you don’t have enough leg strength to accelerate.
-Keep a low profile and keep telling yourself that you have to finish “whatever it takes”.
+The trap in starting this climb to the Col du Portet is to think that you’ve done the hardest part.
+You forget that you still have a few kilometres of climbing in your legs.
+The rest will gradually seem extremely long.
+This is the moment when you need to take in the scenery and think about the descent.
+That moment when your partner, who is not very comfortable doing this exercise and with a bike that weighs a tonne, suddenly loses that unbearable little smile.
+I’m not going to lie to you, this is the one I’ve drooled over the most.
+You feel like you’ve got less of a gradient but you don’t have enough strength in your legs to reach the top.
+Keep a low profile and remember that you’ve got to finish better than you did.

 AdmireSheep and cows on the mountain pastures

-Think of yourself as being in a pastoral area, so cast an amused glance at the flocks of sheep and the few cows.
+Think of it as a pastoral area, so take an amused look at the flocks of sheep and the few cows.
 You’ll be able to read the encouragement in their eyes.
-Once you’ve mastered the twists and turns, you’ll find yourself back on a slightly gentler slope all the way to the tunnel.
-A word of friendly advice: as you pass through the tunnel, don’t try to make friends with the sheep or cows that sometimes take refuge there.
-And if you start trying to strike up a conversation with one of these four-legged creatures, swallow all the gels you’ve got left – you’re hypothermic.
-During the last kilometer, don’t hesitate to talk about the descent with your companion, giving her that little smile that should definitely calm her down.
+Once you’ve mastered the various switchbacks, remember that you’ll find a slightly gentler slope all the way to the tunnel.
+A word of advice from a friend: when you go through the tunnel, don’t try to make friends with the sheep or cows, which sometimes run away.
+And if you start trying to strike up a conversation with one of these four-legged creatures, swallow all the gels you have left, you’ll be hypothermic.
+During the last kilometre, don’t forget to enjoy the descent with your partner, giving her that little smile that should definitely calm her down.

-You didn't do Quintana, but you got there
+You didn't do Quintana but you did it

-Once you’ve passed the sign indicating that you’ve just made your bet, remember never to play “cap or no cap” again.
-But, given that you’ll lose feeling in your legs, turn red with drool on your chin and feel like you’re on the verge of apoplexy, you should remember that.
-Well, you didn’t do Nairo Quintana, who won the first stage finish of the Tour de France on the Col du Portet in 2018, but you did it.
-Take a selfie with your partner overlooking the Saint-Lary resort, and don’t forget to take one of her head at the bottom of the descent.
-You can always use it.
-For more information on how to get to the Col du Portet, go to the cyclo colduportet.fr website or the Saint-Lary website.
+Once you’ve passed the sign indicating that you’ve just won your bet, don’t ever play cap or uncap again.
+But you should remember that you won’t feel your legs, you’ll be all red with drool on your chin and you’ll feel like you’re on the verge of apoplexy.
+OK, so you didn’t do Nairo Quintana, who won the first stage of a Tour de France on the Col du Portet in 2018, but you got there.
+Take a selfie with your partner overlooking the resort of Saint-Lary and, above all, don’t forget to take one of her face at the bottom of the descent.
+It will come in handy.
+For more information on how to get to the Col du Portet, visit the cyclo colduportet.fr website or the Saint-Lary website.